 Clear and transparent communication on respect for human rights contributes both internally and externally to promoting understanding of the values and principles at Stannol and to building a positive corporate culture.
-This form of policy statement plays a decisive role for us in defining the shared behaviours, objectives and responsibilities.
+This form of policy statement plays a decisive role for us in defining the shared behaviors, objectives and responsibilities.
 For us, respect for and compliance with human rights in our own company and at all our subsidiaries is a matter of course and an integral part of our fundamental corporate and management strategy.

 Our Code of Conduct (CoC) is based on social, ethical and ecological standards as set out in the conventions of the International Labour Organisation (ILO), the National Action Plan for Business and Human Rights (NAP) and the United Nations Universal Declaration of Human Rights.

 In our CoC, we have defined requirements that apply not only to our own employees, but also to those involved in our supply chain.
-Since 2021, we have been demanding compliance with minimum sustainability requirements - based on the United Nations Sustainable Development Goals (SDGs) - from our existing suppliers.
+Since 2021, we have been demanding compliance with minimum sustainability requirements based on the United Nations Sustainable Development Goals (SDGs) from our existing suppliers.
 Our CoC defines all important standards with regard to sustainability and fair labour.
 These standards are mandatory when selecting new suppliers.
-As of 2023, Stannol has received 119 signed CoC confirmations from 126 suppliers who provide material for our production or finished goods, which corresponds to a rate of 94.9 %.

-In 2024, we want to increase the number of signed CoCs for production-relevant suppliers to 100% so that all our suppliers fulfil this standard.
-The following human rights aspects are relevant here and are recognised by us, our suppliers, service providers and business partners:
+In 2024, the number of signed CoCs for production-relevant suppliers was maintained.
+In 2025, we would like to further increase the number of signed CoCs among production-relevant suppliers.
+In the future, we aim for all our suppliers to meet this standard.

+The following human rights aspects are relevant here and are recognized by us, our suppliers, service providers and business partners: